 - Group retiree health insurance, offered by some employers

 - Continuing your employer’s health insurance under COBRA, which entitles you to coverage for up to 18 months (at your own expense) after your departure date

 - Coverage through the private health insurance marketplace or the Affordable Care Act (ACA)

 This insurance helps cover the cost of home care, assisted living, a nursing home, and other care that may become necessary if you’re unable to take care of yourself.
 Premiums can be expensive, though.
 The alternatives are to self-insure or to purchase a life insurance policy that allows you to use your benefits in case of serious illness or injury.

-You’ve probably been paying into Social Security all your working life.
+You’ve probably been paying into Social Security all your working life and Social Security is a form of retirement savings.
 At age 62, you can begin collecting on that long-term investment.
 Here’s what you need to know: